Publish date:

 Tactical Relationship

-Consider this phase as the initial stages of acquaintance, where interactions are somewhat transactional and often centered around pricing discussions.
+Consider this phase the initial stages of acquaintance, where interactions are transactional and often centered around pricing discussions.
 At this point, you're one of several options they're considering.
 Communication typically involves just one representative from each side, keeping the relationship informal.
 Exiting this relationship is straightforward at this stage.

 It's perfectly acceptable for some accounts to prefer remaining in this casual stage.
 Not all are looking for long-term commitments or foresee a significant future.
 However, if you perceive potential for a deeper relationship, it's worthwhile to investigate strategies to strengthen this connection.